schellenberg/computerscience20/docs/_sources/Python/MoreAboutIteration/NestedLoops.rst.txt

             # you can move this outside the for loop if you don't want to watch the process
             img.draw(win)

+        # the following line will save the adjusted version of the file into the save folder as your python script
+        img.save("negative.jpg")

+    Notice that the ``cs20-image`` module allows you to do a few things that cannot be done on the website version, including the ``.save("filename.jpg")`` method shown in the last line of the code above.

 Let's take a closer look at the code.
 After importing the image module, we create an image object called ``img`` that represents a typical digital photo.
 We use the ``getWidth()`` and ``getHeight()`` functions to create a window that is the same size as the image.